-Now, although the above diagram makes sense (estimating as a mitigation to coordination issues) by this point in this series of articles we should be wary of our ability to estimate development tasks at all:
+Now, although the above diagram makes sense (estimating as a mitigation to coordination issues) by this point in this track of articles we should be wary of our ability to estimate development tasks at all:

 Sometimes, tasks have a Fill-The-Bucket nature.
 If you have a test plan to run through on six different platforms, and last week doing a single platform took two hours, then your estimate of two days for the lot is probably about right.